parrt/msds692/notes/zillow.md

   ...
 ```

-You want to print out the `url` tag in `response` tag.
+You want to print out the `url` tag in `response` tag: `xml.Chart_chart.response.url.cdata` via untangle.
 Then click on it and you will see a nice chart.